pangiole/dockerized-cloudera/README.md

 ### Stop
-You can start the whole Cloudera Hadoop cluster simply as follows:
+You can stop the whole Cloudera Hadoop cluster as follows:

 ```
-Usage: ./stop
+./stop
 ```

 ## Containers
-The dockerized Cloudera Hadoop cluster is made of the following containers and services:
+The dockerized Cloudera Hadoop cluster is made of the following containers:

 - namenode
 - datanode1